sosy-lab/cpachecker/doc/Benchmark.md

 For analyses without MathSAT,
 start to experiment with 1000 MB less than the external limit.
 IMPORTANT: Java does not use SI units here, but IEC units (factor 1024).
-7000M here are 5% more than 7000 for the memory limit above!
+`7000M` here are 5% more than `7000 MB` for the memory limit above!
 Example:
 `<option name="-heap">7000M</option>`